Matistjati/subtask_inclusion_checker/README.md

 ## Background

-When preparing IOI-style problems in the [Kattis problem package](https://www.kattis.com/problem-package-format/spec/legacy.html), it's very common to have subtasks.
+When preparing IOI-style problems in the [Kattis problem package format](https://www.kattis.com/problem-package-format/spec/legacy.html), it's very common to have subtasks.
 Each subtask has a set of constraints.
 Sometimes, some subtasks are strict subsets of others.
 For example: